Comprehensive Car Insurance: What It Covers & Do You Need It?

 Frequently Asked Questions

 Q: Is comprehensive coverage required by law?
-Comprehensive coverage is not legally mandated by any U.S. state — unlike liability insurance.
+Comprehensive coverage is not legally mandated by any U.S. state — unlike liability insurance, which is required in nearly every state.
 However, it is almost always required by lenders and leasing companies while you're financing or leasing a vehicle.
 Once your loan is paid off, the decision to keep or drop it is entirely yours.
+If you're unsure what your lender requires, review your financing agreement or contact your insurer directly.

 Q: What's the difference between comprehensive and collision coverage?
 Comprehensive covers damage from non-collision events like theft, weather, fire, and animal strikes.
-Collision covers damage from crashes — with another vehicle, an object, or a rollover.
-Comprehensive is typically the cheaper of the two, averaging around $134/year compared to $290/year for collision.
-Learn more about collision coverage to see how both work together.
+Collision coverage covers damage from crashes — with another vehicle, an object, or a rollover.
+Comprehensive is typically the cheaper component of a full coverage policy, and together, both coverages form what is commonly referred to as "full coverage" alongside liability.
+Learn more in our full coverage car insurance guide.

 Q: Does comprehensive insurance cover a cracked windshield?
 Yes — windshield and glass damage is covered under comprehensive insurance.
-In many cases, insurers will waive the deductible entirely for glass-only repairs (not replacements), since fixing a chip early prevents a costlier replacement later.
-Check your policy or ask your insurer about a glass waiver endorsement.
+In many cases, insurers will waive the deductible entirely for glass-only repairs, since fixing a chip early prevents a costlier replacement later.
+Florida, Kentucky, and South Carolina legally require zero-deductible windshield replacement; Arizona, Connecticut, Massachusetts, Minnesota, and New York require insurers to offer it as an add-on.
+Learn more in our car insurance glass coverage guide, and consider whether a full glass coverage add-on makes sense for your situation.

 Q: Will filing a comprehensive claim raise my insurance rates?
-Comprehensive claims generally have a smaller impact on your premiums than at-fault collision claims, since they involve events outside your control.
-That said, filing multiple comprehensive claims within a short period can still result in a rate increase.
-If the repair cost is close to your deductible amount, it may be worth paying out of pocket to avoid any potential rate hike.
+Comprehensive claims are considered non-fault events and generally have a smaller impact on your premiums than at-fault collision claims — typically a 0–10% increase (about $30–$140/year) for a single claim.
+Larger claims of $2,500 or more, or multiple claims within a 3–5 year period, can lead to more significant rate hikes and the loss of claim-free discounts.
+If the repair cost is close to your deductible amount, it may be worth paying out of pocket to avoid any potential rate impact.

 Q: Can I have comprehensive coverage without collision coverage?
 Yes, in most cases you can purchase comprehensive coverage without collision — and this is a popular strategy for vehicles in long-term storage or classic cars that are rarely driven.
+Major insurers like GEICO, State Farm, and Progressive offer storage-only comprehensive policies averaging around $12–$18/month.
 However, if your vehicle is financed or leased, your lender will typically require both.
-Always verify with your insurer whether a comprehensive-only policy is available in your state.
+Always verify with your insurer whether a comprehensive-only policy is available in your state, as not all carriers offer this option.

 Compare Car Insurance Rates in Ohio